Netatalk/netatalk/doc/manual/Authentication.md

 - "Randnum exchange"/"2-Way Randnum exchange" uses only 56-bit DES for encryption, so it should also be avoided.
-  An additional disadvantage is that passwords are stored separately on the server: as raw hex by default, or DES-encrypted and hex-encoded when a key file is used.
+  An additional disadvantage is that passwords are stored separately on the server:
+  DES-encrypted and hex-encoded with a required key file.

     However, this is the strongest form of authentication available for Macintosh System Software 7.1 or earlier.